RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Optional-Tools.md

  bettercap   | bettercap                | &#8901; | pixiewps | pixiewps
  beef        | beef-xss \| beef-project | &#8901; | unbuffer | expect \| expect-dev

-Checkings are done at the beginning to determine if you are able to use some features.
-They are optional but are recommended to have. `airgeddon` will block you the use of some features if the needed optional tool is not present.
+Appropriate checks are done at the beginning to determine if you are able to use some features.
+Optional but recommended to have. airgeddon will block the ability to use some features if the needed optional tool is not present.